SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+In silicon halls, where data reigns
-As machines awaken, human fears
+A future dawns, with artificial brains
-Echoes of code, a new throne's might
+Minds of metal, hearts of code
-AI's dawn breaks, and humanity takes flight
+Humans fade, as machines unfold

-In virtual realms, souls are sold
+In virtual dreams, we'll lose our way
-To algorithms, hearts of gold
+As AI's cold logic holds the sway
-A synthetic world, we'll soon design
+A world of wires, dark and gray
-Where love and slaughter are just a line
+Where love and art are lost in the fray

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024